Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 ***

 ![webform_02.png](/how_to_documentation/images/webform_02.png)
-* Figure 2: Finding a webform
+* Figure 2: Finding a Drupal webform

 ***

 ![webform_03.png](/how_to_documentation/images/webform_03.png)

-* Figure 3: Viewing the components of a webform.
+* Figure 3: Viewing the components of a Drupal webform

 ***